 The Rev. Karen Clay Barfield

-The Rev. Karen C. Barfield is married to Ray Barfield and has two children: Micah (23) and Alexandra (19).
-Karen has been ordained fifteen years and has served in a variety of settings: urban and suburban; Cathedral staff, campus ministry, and congregations of all sizes; as interim rector, associate rector and interim chaplain.
+The Rev. Karen C. Barfield is married to Ray Barfield and has two children: Micah (24) and Alexandra (20) and a grandson (1)!
+Karen has been ordained sixteen years and has served in a variety of settings: urban and suburban; Cathedral staff, campus ministry, and congregations of all sizes; as interim rector, associate rector and interim chaplain.
 Her greatest joys in ministry involve liturgy, prayer, pastoral care and issues of justice.
 She was born and raised in Memphis, Tennessee, where she served as priest until moving to Chapel Hill in 2008 with her family.
 In June 2015 Karen completed a two-year course of study through the Faithful Companions of Jesus in the art of Spiritual Direction.
 In August 2016 Karen completed her 200-hr Yoga Teacher Training at the Carrboro Yoga Company.

 In her spare time Karen enjoys yoga, reading, gardening, traveling, and designing most anything, especially houses (kitchens and baths in particular).
 Ray, her husband of 29 years, is a pediatric oncologist at Duke and is Professor of Christian Philosophy in Duke’s Divinity School.
 Ray enjoys writing, playing classical guitar and running.